rutuja-gupte/ball-qtl-association/PLINK.md

 want to do some of that, it is totally fine because that can be accounted for using flags.

-*Important note:* PLINK does not allow floating point phenotypes.
-They have to be integers.

 The main command that I would use to run PLINK is:

     ./plink2 --vcf gt5382_processed.vcf.gz --double-id --pheno gt5382_traits.txt --glm allow-no-covars --pca 5 --out gt5382 --autosome-num 8